Under the Hood: A Discussion Series for Investigative Professionals

 First, an investigations firm can recruit talent with unique backgrounds by employing hiring practices that encourage a diverse candidate pool.
 The strongest team will include individuals who have different lived experiences and multi-faceted identities.
 This diversity (including sexual orientation, gender identity, neurodiversity, socio-economic or educational background, and myriad other traits that are hard to define) will pay dividends especially during the internal review process, when colleagues aim to bring in different perspectives to the research, analysis, and reporting on an engagement.

 Employers can also actively foster a culture of learning and growth.
 Investigators should feel empowered to continuously self-monitor their own perceptions, judgments, behavior, decisions, and actions for the influence of implicit biases.
 Firms can nurture this by providing opportunities for investigators to pursue professional development.
-For example, the firm can provide grants or stipend for its team members to attend conferences and training courses.
+For example, the firm can provide grants or stipends for its team members to attend conferences and training courses.

 Having access to these grants at work motivated me to pursue professional interests that I may not have been able to explore in as much depth otherwise.
 As an example, I recently attended a nationwide conference exclusively focused on LGBTQ+ inclusion in the workplace.
 Developing additional skills and bringing some of those lessons back to the office has allowed me to connect with colleagues in new ways and build initiatives that ultimately contribute to the work that we do.